 Authorized Period of Stay

 Our Chicago immigration lawyers can help you to be in the United States in legal status or in authorized period of stay.
-Authorized period of stay is the time the USCIS has allowed an alien to stay in the U.S. Once this period expires, or once the government finds that the alien has violated the conditions of his or her admission, the alien begins to accrue unlawful presence.
+Authorized period of stay is the time the USCIS has allowed an noncitizen to stay in the U.S. Once this period expires, or once the government finds that the noncitizen has violated the conditions of his or her admission, the noncitizen begins to accrue unlawful presence.

 The government has designated the following periods as authorized periods of stay even though the date on the I-94 card may have passed.